-Net sales amount to SEK 309 million and are a significant item in the income statement.
+Net sales amount to SEK 300 million and are a significant item in the income statement.

-The company has various revenue types, which mainly consist of new sales and spare parts sales of goods.
-Revenue from the sale of goods is recognized as performance obligations are met, which usually occurs in connection with the transfer of significant risks and benefits to the buyer.
-As a rule, this happens at one point in time, but there are also projects where revenue is recognized over time.
-The business is transaction-intensive, which places demands on accounting, follow-up and internal control.
+The company has different types of revenue, mostly consisting of new sales and sales of spare parts for goods.
+Revenue from the sale of goods is recognised as performance obligations are met, which generally occurs when significant risks and benefits are transferred to the buyer.
+This generally occurs at a single point in time, but there are also projects where revenue is recognised over time.
+Operations are transaction-intensive, which places demands on accounting, monitoring and internal control.

-In light of the above, we have considered revenue recognition, with its focus on completeness and accrual, to be a particularly significant area of our audit.
+In the light of the above, we have considered revenue recognition, with emphasis on completeness and accrual, as a particularly significant area in our audit